hkhamm/capacitor-react/README.md

 ### iOS

-First build the app, then open in Xcode.
+First build the app and open in Xcode.

 ```
 yarn open:ios